SFerrazLeite/mars-alerting/README.md

 to be exposed to solar power.
 This leves the station, however, vulnerable to extreme weather and other potential dangers.
-The station can be secured into a hibernation mode that will protect all life inside the station from any dangers for at least 3 days -- bevore AAS break down and life suffocates.
+The station can be secured into a hibernation mode that will protect all life inside the station from any dangers for at least 3 days -- before AAS break down and life suffocates.
 Our simulation data showed that this is sufficient to guarantee a 99.98% chance of survival until the next mission arrives in 5 years.